earthly/website/blog/_posts/2023-11-07-create-python-package.md

 <figcaption>Our Goal Today is to get this package onto PyPi</figcaption>
 </div>

-In this first article, I'll show you how to package your Python code into distributions, and then publish those packages on PyPI (the Python Package Index) using setuptools and twine.
-Learning these skills will you level up your ability to produce professional, sharable Python software.
+In this first article, I'll show you how to package your Python code into distributions, and then publish those packages on PyPI (the Python Package Index) using setuptools and twine. **Learning these skills will help you level up your ability to produce professional, sharable Python software.**

 ## Merge Lists Code